JoelMartinHernandez/Proyecto-Desic/README.md

 When you run npm start on the frontend, the application will be opened.
 > [!NOTE]
 > When you open only the application without the backend, as it is a web application, it is normal that it does not work because you can not log in.

+## User/Technician installation
+To install the application, it is necessary to access the Frontend folder of the project folder.\
+Once accessed the folder, enter the command in the terminal "npm install" to install the necessary files, and after installing everything run the command "npm start" to open the application.

+# User manual
+To install the application, it is necessary to access the Frontend folder of the project folder.\
+Once accessed the folder, enter the command in the terminal "npm install" to install the necessary files, and after installing everything run the command "npm start" to open the application.

+# Technological Stack
+Backend:
+  -Node.js\
+  -Sequelize\
+  -Multer\
+  -Bcrypt\

+Frontend:
+  -React\
+  -antd\
+  -jwt-decode\

+# Planificación